Stephen Glass: Exposure

-Adam Penenberg, a reporter with Forbes magazine, endeavored to fact check the piece, in part to explain how "Forbes Digital had been scooped by a weekly political publication."
-Beyond Glass's story, Penenberg found no search results for "Jukt Micronics," and, when he made an inquiry to the California Franchise Tax Board, the tax board reported back that no such company had ever paid taxes.
-Penenberg also found that several other claims Glass made in the article appeared to be false: Glass claimed that law-enforcement officials in Nevada ran articles pleading with companies not to hire hackers, but Bob Harmon, Public Information Officer for the Nevada State Attorney General’s Office, said no such ads ran.
-Glass claimed that 21 states were considering a "Uniform Computer Security Act," which would "criminalize immunity deals between hackers and companies," but law enforcement officials and the National Conference of Commissions on Uniform State Laws were unaware of any such proposed legislation.
-Glass claimed that there had been a computer-hacker conference in Bethesda, Maryland, sponsored by the "National Assembly of Hackers," but the Forest team "could not unearth a single hacker who had even heard of this outfit, let alone attended the conference."
+Adam Penenberg, a reporter with Forbes magazine, endeavored to fact-check the piece, in part to explain how "Forbes Digital had been scooped by a weekly political publication."
+Beyond Glass's story, Penenberg found no search results for "Jukt Micronics", and, when he made an inquiry to the California Franchise Tax Board, the tax board reported back that no such company had ever paid taxes.
+Penenberg also found that several other claims Glass made in the article appeared to be false.
+Glass claimed that law enforcement officials in Nevada ran articles pleading with companies not to hire hackers.
+Still, Bob Harmon, Public Information Officer for the Nevada State Attorney General's Office, stated that no such ads were run.
+Glass claimed that 21 states were considering a "Uniform Computer Security Act", which would "criminalize immunity deals between hackers and companies."
+Still, law enforcement officials and the National Conference of Commissions on Uniform State Laws were unaware of any such proposed legislation.
+Glass claimed that there had been a computer-hacker conference in Bethesda, Maryland, sponsored by the "National Assembly of Hackers", but the Forbes team "could not unearth a single hacker who had even heard of this outfit, let alone attended the conference."

 On Friday, May 8, 1998, Forbes presented its full findings to Charles Lane, the lead editor of The New Republic.
 Lane had, to that point, been unaware of potential issues with the article.
 Lane had Glass take him to a Hyatt Regency Hotel in Bethesda, Maryland, where Glass had claimed the computer-hacker convention occurred.
-He found that the hotel's layout did not match the story's description and that the building in which the piece said the event took place had not been open on the supposed day of the conference.
+He found that the hotel's layout did not match the story's description; the building in which the piece said the event took place had not been open on the supposed day of the conference, and the restaurant where the hackers supposedly had a dinner banquet afterward closed in the mid-afternoon.
 Lane dialed a Palo Alto number provided by Glass and spoke with a man who identified himself as a Jukt executive; when he realized that the "executive" was actually Glass's brother, he fired Glass.